aces/Loris-MRI/docs/AppendixA-FAQ.md

 ### A.2 Verify loaded images and Troubleshooting

-Once an MRI scan session has been successfully inserted, it will be listed in the Imaging Browser main data table (also linked from the Dicom Archive
+Once an MRI scan session has been successfully inserted, it will be listed in the Imaging Browser main data table (also linked from the DICOM Archive
-  subpage: "View Images").
+  sub-page: "View Images").

-Verify in the Imaging Browser's View Session page that a jpg showing 3 slice orientations displays properly; if not, verify your permissions and restart
+Verify in the Imaging Browser's View Session page that a `jpg` showing 3 slice orientations displays properly; if not, verify your permissions and restart
   apache:
 ```